 [AUDIO VERSION: I also recorded an audio version of this blog post.
 Click below to listen.
 Let me know if this is something you find helpful!]

 An example I run into regularly is “Clicks.”
-Advertisers will follow it along with CTR (Click-Through Rate) and CPC (Cost Per Click) thinking that they are tracking the clicks to their website.
+Advertisers will follow it along with CTR (Click-Through Rate) and CPC (Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links.) thinking that they are tracking the clicks to their website.

 They are usually wrong.